Ryan-JongBum-Kim/MarioAI/README.md

 The following video is the teaser trailer for our project:
 [![Teaser Trailer](http://img.youtube.com/vi/wialu6EQY00/0.jpg)](https://youtu.be/wialu6EQY00 "Video Teaser")

-The following video is the final presentation for our project:
+The following video is the final presentation for our project.
+This video highlights the environment we were working with, the inner workings of our various AI techniques, functions, wrappers, etc, and analysis of our best results.
+Video:

 ## Goals